-If the parent does not provide to the District an examination report by an otolaryngologist or a licensed medical doctor and/or an audiologist that provides the required evaluation data, the District is responsible for obtaining such information at no expense to the parent.
+If the parent does not provide to the District an examination report by a licensed audiologist that provides the required evaluation data, the District is responsible for obtaining such information at no expense to the parent.
 The District or Campus Assessment Personnel should first request this report from the parent and request that the parent sign and return a Consent to Release Confidential Information form so that the District Assessment Personnel can contact the student's medical provider for information and/or questions regarding the reports.
 See [CONSENT FOR DISCLOSURE OF CONFIDENTIAL INFORMATION].
+In addition, with the consent of the parent, the District or Campus Assessment Personnel should consult with the licensed audiologist to obtain additional information if necessary for the assessment.

 If the parent refuses, or does not have a current report, and/or is not responsive to the request, the District or Campus Assessment Personnel should contact the Special Education Director or designee for assistance in setting up the appropriate examination.
-This may be accomplished by contracting with an otolaryngologist or a licensed medical doctor and /or an audiologist, asking the parent to obtain the report and reimbursing the parent, or any other appropriate method to obtain the evaluation data at the District's discretion.
+This may be accomplished by contracting with a licensed audiologist, asking the parent to obtain the report and reimbursing the parent, or any other appropriate method to obtain the evaluation data at the District's discretion.
 A hearing screening conducted by a school nurse is not sufficient.
-Additionally, should a parent submit documentation from a licensed medical professional rather than a licensed otolaryngologist, District or Campus Assessment Personnel will determine if the documentation provides sufficient information to effectively evaluate the student.
-If District or Campus Assessment Personnel determine that this information is sufficient, it will be documented in the FIE.
-Otherwise, District or Campus Assessment Personnel may contract with an otolaryngologist, ask the parent to obtain a report from an otolaryngologist and reimburse the parent, or any utilize other appropriate method to obtain the evaluation data at the District's discretion.
-If a licensed otolaryngologist is not reasonably available, this information and the efforts the District or Campus Assessment Personnel took to find a licensed otolaryngologist should be noted in the report.
-In addition, with the consent of the parent, the District or Campus Assessment Personnel should consult with the medical provider to obtain additional information if necessary for the assessment.
+If a licensed audiologist is not reasonably available, this information and the efforts the District or Campus Assessment Personnel took to find a licensed audiologist should be noted in the report.

-An ARD meeting (or IFSP Team if the student is 0-2) will review the completed evaluation and determine whether the student is a student with a disability and the services the student needs.
+An ARD Committee meeting (or IFSP Team if the student is 0-2) will review the completed evaluation and a communication assessment completed by the multidisciplinary team and determine whether the student is a student with a disability and the services the student needs.
 See [SPECIAL FACTORS - Deaf or Hard of Hearing] and [ADMISSION, REVIEW, AND DISMISSAL COMMITTEE MEETING].
 If the student does not meet the eligibility criteria for DHH, or any other eligibility criteria under the IDEA, or does not need special education or related services due to his/her disability, Campus Personnel should refer the student to the Campus or District Personnel responsible for compliance with Section 504 to determine whether the student is eligible for accommodations or services as a student with a disability under Section 504.